damianhakert/damianhakert.github.io/source/handbook/index.html.md

 Documenting things in the handbook takes more time initially and it requires thinking.
 But it saves time over a longer period and it is essential to scale and adapt our organization.
 It is not unlike writing tests for your software.
 Please follow these guidelines and remind others of them.

 1. If you need to discuss with a team member for help please realize that probably the majority of the community also doesn't know, be sure to **document** the answer to radiate this information to the whole community.
-After the question is answered discuss where it should be documented and who will do it.
-You can remind other people of this by asking 'who will document this'?
+After the question is answered, discuss where it should be documented and who will do it.
+You can remind other people of this by asking "Who will document this?"
-1. When you discuss something in chat always try to **link** to a URL where relevant, for example the documentation you have a question about or the page that answered your question.
-You can remind other people of this by asking 'can you please link'?
+1. When you discuss something in chat always try to **link** to a URL where relevant, for example, the documentation you have a question about or the page that answered your question.
+You can remind other people of this by asking "Can you please link?"
 1. To change a guideline or process, **suggest an edit** in the form of a merge request.
 After it is merged you can talk about it during the team call if applicable.
-You can remind other people of this by asking 'can you please send a merge request for the handbook'?
+You can remind other people of this by asking "Can you please send a merge request for the handbook?"
 1. Communicate process changes by linking to the **diff** (a commit that shows the changes before and after).
 Do not change the process first, and then view the documentation as a lower priority task.
 Planning to do the documentation later inevitably leads to duplicate work communicating the change and to outdated documentation.
-You can remind other people of this by asking 'can you please update the handbook first?'.
+You can remind other people of this by asking "Can you please update the handbook first?"
-1. When communicating something always include a link to the relevant (and up to date) part of the **handbook** instead of including the text in the email/chat/etc. You can remind other people of this by asking 'can you please link to the relevant part of the handbook?'.
+1. When communicating something always include a link to the relevant (and up to date) part of the **handbook** instead of including the text in the email/chat/etc. You can remind other people of this by asking "Can you please link to the relevant part of the handbook?"
 1. If you copy content please remove it at the origin place and replace it with a link to the new content.
 Duplicate content leads to updating it in the wrong place, keep it [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-Many things can be documented in the handbook, but this will mostly be read by team members.
-If something can concern users of GitLab it should be documented in the [GitLab documentation](http://doc.gitlab.com/), the [GitLab Development Kit (GDK)](https://gitlab.com/gitlab-org/gitlab-development-kit), our [CONTRIBUTING file](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) or the [PROCESS file](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md).
+Many things are documented in the handbook, but it will mostly be read by team members.
+If something concerns users of GitLab, it should be documented in the [GitLab documentation](http://doc.gitlab.com/), the [GitLab Development Kit (GDK)](https://gitlab.com/gitlab-org/gitlab-development-kit), the [CONTRIBUTING file](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) or the [PROCESS file](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md).

 ## <i class="fa fa-comments-o fa-fw icon-color font-awesome" aria-hidden="true"></i> Communication
 {: #communication}

-We're a **distributed**, **remote-only** company where people work remote without missing out.
+We're a **distributed**, **remote-only** company where people work remotely without missing out.
 For this, we use **asynchronous communication** and are as open as we can be by communicating through public issues, chat channels, and placing an emphasis on ensuring that conclusions of offline conversations are written down.
 These communication guidelines are meant to facilitate smooth communication in an